PROGRAMER122223/Business_Plus/README.md

 3. Icon and image elements included 'alt'attributes
 * It specifies alternative text to describe appearence and function of an image on page.

-4  .Heading attributes fall in sequencial order.
+4. Heading attributes fall in sequencial order.

 * heading elements are placed in sequential descending order.